pfmc-assessments/shortspine_thornyhead_2023/doc/_main.md

 #### Growth, Maturity, Fecundity, Mortality, and Recruitment
 Growth, maturity, and fecundity parameters were fixed at values determined by external analyses (see **section 2.3** for more information).
 Due to a lack of aging data, growth could not be modeled internally by the assessment, though, like in the 2005 and 2013 models, there is no systematic misfit to the data suggesting that the externally derived growth curves were misspecified.
 Sensitivity analyses were performed to determine the overall effect of different assumptions regarding growth and maturity.

 For this assessment, natural mortality was fixed at a value of 0.04.
 A likelihood profile exploring alternative natural mortality values was also conducted (Figure \ref{fig:M_prof}).
-When natural mortality was estimated in the model, the value was **XX**, which was close to the fixed value of 0.04.
 This marks a change from the 2013 assessment, where natural mortality was fixed at 0.0505 and a standard deviation on a log scale of 0.5361 [@taylor_stephens_2013]

 As in the previous shortspine thornyhead assessment, a Beverton-Holt stock recruitment relationship was assumed.
 Unlike the 2013 assessment, where steepness was fixed at a value of 0.60, this assessment fixed steepness at 0.72, as recommended by @thorson_steepness_2019.
 A likelihood profile exploring alternative steepness parameters was conducted and the model results were found to be largely insensitive to the assumed value (Figure XX \ref{fig:h_prof}).